quirky14-dev/HiveSync/[guidance]/Replit Optimal Approach - walk thru.md

 DO NOT create any top-level `main.py`, `server.py`, or unrelated boilerplate.
 DO NOT generate package boilerplate outside the designated structure.
 DO NOT move the project root.**
+All implementation choices must follow the Build Route & Implementation Guarantees section in the Master Spec.

 ### **ALLOWED LOCATIONS**